 End of Life Option Act

 Welcome to the Internal Medicine Residency Program at St. Mary’s Medical Center.
 We are a small, highly collegial program that strives to combine the best educational aspects of both community hospital and major academic medical center settings.
-A Program Director has only one product; her residents.
-Regardless of your future career plans within Internal Medicine, my faculty and I will devote 100% of our energy and attention to assuring the best possible training experience for you over the next 1-3 years, customized to meet the education needs for each individual resident in a way that is impossible to achieve in most large residency programs.
-Residency programs look remarkably similar on paper; what differentiates us is not our curricula or fellowship placement rates, as much as our residents, faculty and –most important– our patients.
+A Program Director has only one product: her residents.
+Regardless of your future career plans within Internal Medicine, my faculty and I will devote 100% of our energy and attention to assuring the best possible training experience for you over the next 1-3 years, customized to meet the educational needs of each individual resident in a way that is impossible to achieve in most large residency programs.
+Residency programs look remarkably similar on paper: what differentiates us is not our curricula or fellowship placement rates as much as our residents, faculty and –most important– our patients.
 My own background is entirely academic: I trained at UCSF and served as Program Director there for many years before making the 8-block move to this small community hospital.
 Let me tell you what I find to be so special about St. Mary’s:

 I describe our residency as an academic program in a community setting.
-Our residents are strongly encouraged to engage in scholarly activities including research, quality improvement projects, abstracts and poster presentations and authorship of systematic reviews and primary research manuscripts.
-More than half of our residents have posters accepted at the American College of Physicians meeting every year, and senior residents have the opportunity to travel to the national Society for Hospitalist Medicine, SGIM or subspecialty society meetings to present their quality improvement or research work.
+Our residents are strongly encouraged -and mentored- to engage in scholarly activities including research, quality improvement projects, abstract and poster presentations and authorship of systematic reviews and primary research manuscripts.
+More than half of our residents present posters at the American College of Physicians meeting each year, and senior residents have the opportunity to travel to the national Society for Hospitalist Medicine, SGIM or subspecialty society meetings to present their quality improvement or research work.
 Last year our residents’ group Quality Improvement initiative on Opioid Reduction, received recognition at the National ACP “big meeting”.

 At an academic community hospital, physicians join the residency faculty and teach because they want to, not because they have to.
-Our Faculty are highly enthusiastic teachers whose top priority is your education, and residents enjoy an unusually close working relationship with both core and subspecialty faculty, working 1:1 with subspecialists on consultation services.
-Our subspecialist faculty, Chief of Medicine and Chief of Staff know every one of our residents by name and play a very active role in mentoring residents for their future careers.
-Several St. Mary’s faculty are UCSF and Creighton University professors, and several hold academic appointments at Stanford, Creighton and several regional medical schools.
+Our Faculty are highly enthusiastic teachers whose top priority is your education.
+Residents at St. Mary’s enjoy an unusually close working relationship with both core and subspecialty faculty, working 1:1 with subspecialists on consultation services.
+Our subspecialist faculty, Chief of Medicine, and Chief of Staff know every one of our residents by name and play a very active role in mentoring residents for their future careers.
+All Core St. Mary’s faculty are UCSF professors and most of our faculty also hold academic appointments at Stanford, Creighton and several regional medical schools.

-Our preliminary interns come from excellent medical schools and go on to top national programs in Radiology, Radiation Oncology, Neurology, Dermatology, Anesthesia, Ophthalmology and Physical Medicine/Rehabilitation.
+Our Preliminary interns come from excellent medical schools and go on to top national programs in Radiology, Radiation Oncology, Anesthesia, Neurology, Dermatology, Ophthalmology and Physical Medicine/Rehabilitation.
 A growing number of former “Prelims” are choosing to return to St. Mary’s for practice after completing their residencies.
-Our categorical residents are recruited from academically excellent medical schools, and although the majority is U.S. medical graduates, we are committed to training residents who represent the same cultural diversity that we value in our patients, so we also recruit bilingual/bicultural residents from the best international medical schools.
-The resultant diversity in background and professional interests fosters a stimulating and collaborative working environment that often results in life-long friendships.
+Our categorical residents are recruited from academically excellent medical schools throughout the world, although the majority are US medical graduates, we are strongly committed to training residents who represent the same cultural diversity that we value in our patients, so we also recruit bilingual/bicultural residents from the best international medical schools.
+The resultant diversity in background and professional interests fosters a stimulating, collaborative working environment that often results in life-long friendships.
 Our graduates consistently provide positive feedback about their training at St. Mary’s and do extremely well in fellowship and career placement.
 Most of our graduates stay in contact with us for many years, and many choose to establish their medical practices at St. Mary’s.
-As a group, our residents are remarkably happy, interesting, intelligent and well-balanced people who love living and learning in San Francisco.
+As a group, our residents are remarkably happy, interesting, intellectually curious and well-balanced people who love living and learning in San Francisco.